TomNisbet/nqsap/docs/_docs/build-04-alu.md

 read registers in the NQSAP, a 74LS245 bus transceiver is used to selectively place the ALU result on the bus.

-Note that the ALU result is a read-only register and the B register is write-only.
-It is possible to read the B register (for scratch storage as part of microcode, for example) by setting the 74LS181 ALU operation to "B" and then reading the ALU result.
-Normally, there would be no reason to read B because it is only used as an ALU source register and not as a general-purpose register.
+Note that the ALU result is a read-only register.

 ## 74181 ALU operations used by NQSAP